 You’ve spent the last 10 years locked in your attic, perfecting the best comedy sitcom idea since “Seinfeld” and now you’re ready to pitch your television show.
 Before you take a meeting, it helps to understand what you will need to sell it.
 One of the best ways to break into industry is with a strong spec pilot script.
 A great idea for an original television series and a strong spec pilot script can open doors.
 Even if nobody ends up buying your pilot idea or script, you could find work as a scriptwriter for someone else’s television series.

-In the US you will need to hook up with a good agent to help you get your foot in the door.
+In the U.S., you will need to hook up with a good agent to help you get your foot in the door.
 These folks are connected … and lets face it, their network is most likely better than your network.
-And they might be owed favours.
-Favours come in handy when armed with a great script from an unknown writer.
+They might even be owed favours and favours come in handy when armed with a great script from an unknown writer.

 TV Pre-Production Process